beckylakes/CV/README.md

 - At Specialized Group, I introduced new team practices like daily catchups and candidate-sharing initiatives, which enhanced teamwork and optimized workflows.
 Implementing these practices required a creative approach to fostering better collaboration and driving improved recruitment outcomes.

 ## Work Experience
+**Freelance, Software Developer**
+- Delivered a bespoke events platform, "Eventure" for internal development.
+This full-stack web application connects music enthusiasts with global and local events while empowering organizers to manage and promote their events effectively.
+Key responsibilities and achievements included:
+  - Full-Stack Development: Built a secure, scalable platform using TypeScript, Next.js, Node.js, and MongoDB with secure protected routes and responsive web design.
+  - Testing & Quality Assurance: consistently employed manual testing with Chrome and Insomnia to reduce bugs and improve user experience.
+  - Deployment & Documentation: Continuous Deployment on Vercel, ensuring maintainability with detailed documentation.
+  - Result: Delivered a functional, user-friendly application that showcased my newly acquired technical expertise and enhanced my passion towards contributing to future projects.

 **IT Recruitment Consultant at Specialized Group (June 2022 - May 2023)**
 - Managed full recruitment cycle from candidate sourcing and screening to final offer negotiations with clients in IT industry across sales & software development positions (all across B2B, B2C & D2C)
 - Demonstrated adaptability in a fast-changing industry, maintaining strong KPIs despite industry disruptions.